-In the previous chapter we observed that M9K implementations of LVT-based multi-ported memories are faster and smaller than the alternatives-in fact for some applications the achievable Fmax is potentially overkill.
-In such cases we could potentially apply multipumping (as introduced earlier in Section 4.1) to trade Fmax for reduced area as the application allows.
-In this chapter we describe and measure multipumping as applied to LVT-based designs, and also compare with pure multipumping-based multi-ported memory designs.
+In the previous section we observed that M9K implementations of LVT-based multi-ported memories are faster and smaller than the alternatives-for some applications the achievable Fmax is potentially overkill.
+In such cases we could apply multipumping (introduced earlier in Section 4) to trade Fmax for reduced area as the application allows.
+In this section we describe and measure multipumping applied to LVT-based designs, and also compare with pure multipumping-based multi-ported memory designs.